-The criminal defense lawyers at The Law Offices of Mark L. Horwitz defend doctors and pharmacists, pharmacies and clinics, as well as patients who have been arrested and charged with prescription drug fraud.
+The Orlando criminal defense lawyers at The Law Offices of Mark L. Horwitz, P.A. defend doctors and pharmacists, pharmacies and clinics, as well as patients who have been arrested and charged with prescription drug fraud.

 While the American justice system does not allow you to be twice put in jeopardy in a criminal court for the same crime, you can be tried in both criminal and civil court.
 In a criminal case, you face the possibility of prison, as well as financial penalties.
 In a civil case, you face financial penalties and potential loss of your professional license.